-Since the Silicosis case, damages will be quantified on an individual basis.
-It is doubtful that in South Africa a procedure will be adopted in terms of which a global amount of damages is awarded, as punitive damages are not known in South Africa and, furthermore, individuals must prove their claims.
-Each claim may be different and defences raised may also vary.
+Damages will be quantified on an individual basis.
+It is doubtful that in South Africa a procedure will be adopted in terms of which a global amount of damages is awarded to claimants, as punitive damages are not known in South Africa and individuals are required to prove their claims.
+Each claim may be different and the defences to each claim may also vary.
 In some instances, prescription may apply.